4sh3/smartContract/README.md

 ## Project Intro
-My name is Jordi Piqueras and I have created this Smart Contract to help the people that wants to do an ICO (Initial Coing Offering) with the ERC20 Standard to get cryptos for their projects.
+My name is Jordi Piqueras and I have created this Smart Contract to help the people that wants to do an ICO (Initial Coin Offering)/Create a token with the ERC20 Standard to get cryptocurrencies from investors to create and improve their projects.

 **If you want to help me you can validate my aptitudes on LinkedIn and recommend me.**